 Which AOW pension rate applies in your situation?

-You live on your own
+You live alone

 You are married or in a registered partnership, but you do not live together

 If you and your partner are living at separate addresses for financial or practical reasons, you will still get an AOW pension for a person living with another adult.
+If your relationship has ended, see ‘You are married or in a registered partnership, but you and your partner have separated’.

 You are married or in a registered partnership, but you and your partner have separated